May 9, 2025

 Rows: 15 Cols: 10

-1. Thanks for everything that you did to help my children.
-(62:16: something / anything / nothing / everything)
+1. Sally didn't like anything about that movie.
+(61:16: something / anything / nothing / everything)

 9. Tom works hard at his job.
 He hardly takes any breaks.
 (27:24: form adverbs)